Fabrizio Ravanelli

-Fabrizio Ravanelli (/it/; born 11 December 1968) is an Italian football manager and former international player.
+Fabrizio Ravanelli (/it/; born 11 December 1968) is an Italian football manager and former player.

 A former striker, Ravanelli started and ended his playing career at hometown club Perugia, and also played for Middlesbrough, Juventus and Marseille.
-He won trophies with Juventus including a Serie A championship in 1995 and a Champions League in 1996 where he scored in the final.
+He won trophies with Juventus including the Serie A in 1995 and the Champions League in 1996 where he scored in the final.
 In all, during his career he played with twelve clubs from four countries; his native Italy, England, France and Scotland.
-Nicknamed 'The White Feather', he earned 22 caps for the Italy national team, scoring 8 goals, and was a member of the Italian squad that took part at UEFA Euro 1996.
+Nicknamed "The White Feather", he earned 22 caps for the Italy national team, scoring 8 goals, and was a member of the Italian squad that took part at UEFA Euro 1996.

 Club career

 Early career in Italy

 Ravanelli began his club career with his hometown club Perugia in 1986, where he remained until 1989.
 He had a spell with Avellino later that year, and subsequently played with Casertana for a season.
 In 1990, he moved to Reggiana, where he remained for two seasons.